Morphy Richards: History

 At the same time, it introduced electrical convector heaters and panel heaters (ceramic heaters).
 By 1957, it was the United Kingdom's leading provider of electric blankets, had produced its 10 millionth electric iron, and was producing 60% of the toasters made in the United Kingdom.

-It had bought Yelsen Ltd, a manufacturer of electric blankets at Ruxley in Kent, on 16 June 1957 for £112,000, which became a subsidiary.
-Also in June, new factories opened at the main site and Dundee.
+In June 1957, the company bought Yelsen Ltd, a manufacturer of electric blankets at Ruxley in Kent, for £112,000, and it became a subsidiary.
+Also in June, new factories opened at the main site and in Dundee.
 40% of products were exported and overseas subsidiaries had been established.
-Morphy did not like the huge expansion of the company, but Richards thought it was too slow.
+Donal Morphy did not like the huge expansion of the company, but Richards thought it was too slow.
 Sir Patrick Bishop became chairman in 1957.

 EMI

-Morphy sold his share of the company to EMI (Electric and Musical Industries) in August 1960, who then tried to take over the company, as did Philips Electrical Industries.
-On the board of directors, Morphy supported the EMI offer, but Richards did not.
-EMI took over the company in September 1960.
-In the late 1950s the company had developed the Silavent ventilation system, manufactured for them by Robert McArd & Co.
+Morphy sold his share of the company to EMI (Electric and Musical Industries) in August 1960, and it then tried to take over the company, as did Philips Electrical Industries.
+Morphy supported the EMI offer, but Richards did not.
+However, EMI took over the company in September 1960.
+In the late 1950s, the company had developed the Silavent ventilation system, manufactured for them by Robert McArd & Co.

-In December 1960, the Chairman, Sir Patrick Bishop, resigned and Richards left the board.
+In December 1960, the chairman, Sir Patrick Bishop, resigned, and Richards left the board.
 Morphy also left as managing director, but stayed on the board.
 Graham Hurst became managing director.
-By March 1961, Richards had joined GEC as joint managing director of their electrical appliance division.
-On 12 May 1961, a new £500,000 factory at Dundee built by Holland, Hannen & Cubitts was opened by Richard Wood, Baron Holderness, then the Minister of Power.
+By March 1961, Richards had joined GEC as joint managing director of its electrical appliance division.
+On 12 May 1961, a new £500,000 factory at Dundee built by Holland, Hannen & Cubitts was opened by the then Minister of Power, Richard Wood, Baron Holderness.

 The Dundee site was managed by Willis Roxburgh until July 1966, and produced around a quarter of all fridges in the United Kingdom.
-By 1962 it was exporting to over 120 countries.
+By 1962, it was exporting to over 120 countries.
 In August 1962, the company appointed Faber Birren to give advice on colours of products.
 On 7 December 1962, Richards joined the board of directors of GEC.

 In October 1963, it took over the record player division of EMI.
 On 15 November 1964, Charles Richards died aged 64 at his house in Buckinghamshire.
-In February 1965 there were discussions with English Electric to merge their large appliance divisions.
-In April 1965 Norman Tomlinson became managing director.
+In February 1965, there were discussions with English Electric to merge their large appliance divisions.
+In April 1965, Norman Tomlinson became managing director.